1. What is Wärtsilä’s purpose and strategy?

-The Annual General Meeting held on 5 March 2020 decided that the Board of Directors shall have eight members.
-The following were elected to the Board: Maarit Aarni-Sirviö, Karen Bomba, Karin Falk, Johan Forssell, Tom Johnstone, Risto Murto, Mats Rahmström and Markus Rauramo.
+The Annual General Meeting held on 4 March 2021 decided that the Board of Directors shall have eight members.
+The following were elected to the Board: Maarit Aarni-Sirviö, Karen Bomba, Karin Falk, Johan Forssell, Tom Johnstone, Risto Murto, Mats Rahmström and Tiina Tuomela.
 Read more about the members.

 2. What are Wärtsilä’s Corporate Governance principles?

 3. Does Wärtsilä have any incentive schemes for management?